Dave-team/Knowledge-base/Management.md

     - Do you demand high levels of performance from yourself and others?
 - Lead by example
 - Always track and measure whether we are on the right track – what can we improve on?
+- Demonstrate best practice by showing best practice and guide them through your thinking
+- Treat your team like your family.
+Do not stress them out with too much work.
+Be respectful of their time and effort.
+Give them breaks post completion of major tasks.
+Every second that you let them rest and breathe is a second you have invested in the future.
+They will recharge and put their best in the next task.
+Realize that you most often don't know what's going on in their lives and adding stress to it might get adverse effects
+- Where required, step in to tackle a big challenge with a teammate
+- Provide lots of positive feedback and be genuine and enthusiatic when doing so

 ## Six foundations to leadership
 - Clarity: communicate goals, strategy and vision over and over